 Or why every other online payment method sucks

-Let’s compare current online payment gateway options and see why every merchant should start accepting Bitcoin.
+Therefore, let’s look at the current online payment gateway situation and see why merchants should start accepting Bitcoin or other cryptocurrency payments.

-What type of online payment options are available currently?
+What type of online payment options there are?

 - Online wallets: PayPal, Neteller, Skill, etc.